nnhsse202223/intelligent-grouping/README.md

   * The arrow button in the top right opens and closes the sidebar containing all groups not on the seating chart currently
   * In the sidebar, the trash can button clears all groups from the seating chart (but does not save the clear)
   * The floppy disk icon is the save button, and a loading bar at the top of the screen shows the progress of the save.
+* Instructions for the fullscreen mode
+  * From the view class screen, click the "Create Grouping" button
+  * On the create grouping page, select the fullscreen icon

 ## Exporting A CSV File From Infinite Campus
 * First open up campus tools on Infininte Campus: